poyopaya/kickstart/README.md

 ## Gulp

-Directions are similar to the above, however, you should run `gulp build:docs` exclusively for docs creation.
+Directions are similar to the above, however, you should run `gulp watch:docs` exclusively for docs creation.
 This will output to /docs instead of /public.

+Alternatively, run `gulp build:docs` to build without watching.

 ## Rails gem and Node.js package